nancymz/panienergy/README.md

 Open the UI in http://localhost:3000/

 # Backend
+Backend API is developed usin Node Framework and Express server.
+Database is MongoDB.

 Create a DB and collection MongoDB.
 I created a DB and collection in MongoDB Atlas